 A student may petition the Academic Standards, Policies, and Procedures Committee for the Credit Amnesty Program whereby a student's previous academic record may be expunged.
 This program is for students who have a four-year break in enrollment at Atlantic Cape, have re-entered and completed 12 credits of college-level course work at Atlantic Cape with a grade of "C" or better.
 Graduates are not eligible for the program and Credit Amnesty can only be granted once.
-For information call (609) 343-5098 or email aholmes@atlantic.edu.
-See Credit Amnesty Applications for information and applications.
+For information call Alonna Brown at (609) 343-5098 or email abrown@atlanticcape.edu.